bluewave-labs/bluewave-uptime/README.md

 ##### Databases <a id="databases"></a>

-This project requires a number of databases to run:
+This project requires two databases:

-1. Main database for the application.
-This project includes an implementation for a MongoDB database as well as a MongoDB Docker image.
+1. **Main Application Database:** The project uses MongoDB for its primary database, with a MongoDB Docker image provided for easy setup.
-2. A Redis database is required for the Queue implementation in the PingService.
-This project includes a Redis docker image.
+2. **Redis for Queue Management:** A Redis database is used for the PingService’s queue system, and a Redis Docker image is included for deployment.

 You may use the included Dockerfiles to spin up databases quickly if you wish.